romarpatindol/google-spreadsheet-batch-update/README.md

 # Google Spreadhsheet Api - Values Batch Update

-A [Supercode](http://gosupercode.com) function that update values multiple request in one call google spreadsheet.
+A [Supercode](http://gosupercode.com) function that applies one or more updates to the spreadsheet.
-Still developing for other methods of google spreadsheet api.

 ## Server Usage

-[Supercode](http://gosupercode.com) SDK will be available after the launch.
+#Get the Supercode Python SDK: https://git.io/vxTjp
 ```
 import supercode
 import pprint